FriederikeBock/ALICEPCGtutorial/QA/clusterQA.md

 Determination of warm/hot cells using for-loop around line 248 via 'threshNFired' and 'threshNTotalFired' for 3. + 4. produce output log-files which summarize the bad cells to be excluded in OADB from runwise dead/warm/hot cell determination.

-All hot cell candidates are written/summarized in log-files
+All hot cell candidates are written/summarized in log-files, which will be not located in the cut folder, but in a folder called **ClusterQA_HotCellCompare**.

+Example **$DATASETNAME-detailed.log**:

 ```
 CellID: 5602, occurred for first time in run: 177180, in total noisy in - 2 - differentRuns, where it occurred in clusters 370.715 times!
 That is 10.3574 times than the average of neighboring cells!